FuegoFro/GitChildBranchHelpers/README.md

           \--D1 <=feature_d
 ```

 There are two primary operations to support, given a commit graph like the one above.
 The first is propagating changes to child branches.
 Let's say commit `A3` contains a crucial fix or breaking change that needs to be taken into account in a few of the other feature branches.
 What we can do is checkout the `feature_a` branch and propagate our changes.
 This will recursively cause each child branch to rebase onto the tip of its parent branch.
-The [`git_rebase_children.py`](./src/git_rebase_children.py) script does this currently (though it will also rebase the current branch on top of its parent, which is not done in this example).
+The [`child rebase`](src/commands/git_rebase_children.py) command does this currently (though it will also rebase the current branch on top of its parent, which is not done in this example).
 The result would be as follows:

 ```
 M1--M2 <= master